Toyota Tundra Tire Review By Carter Hayes May 10, 2026 12 min read

 Muddy Or Slushy Trails

-Lateral Z grooves and shoulder channels eject mud and slush so the tire maintains contact and traction.
+Lateral grooves and shoulder channels are designed to eject mud and slush so the tire can maintain contact.

 Wet Conditions

-Step block edges and tapered features provide extra biting edges for improved wet and dry grip.
+Step block edges and tapered features provide extra biting edges for wet and dry driving.

 Styling Upgrade